papingothegamer/equalizer-project/README.md

 #### Solution:
 - Added event listeners to the audio player for play and pause actions.
 - Suspended and resumed the audio context to pause and resume audio playback and grid visualization.

+### Upcoming Fix: Double instances of audio playback
+#### Note:
+- A fix for the issue of double instances of audio playback will be provided soon.

 ## Future Enhancements
 - Improve the visual representation of sound waves in the grid.